 Service must be done under the direction of 501c3 nonprofit.
 Students wishing to do service at an agency not listed our preapproved agency list should submit the Approval Request Form

-.
+(only accessible by BBHS students).
 Service done at a non-preapproved agency before the proposal has been approved by Campus Ministry may result in no credit.

 - Students may not miss school to earn service hours